Connect with us

 First, there’s been a steady decline in alcohol consumption among younger generations, along with a trend toward adopting more healthy lifestyles.

 Second, nonalcoholic products have been successfully marketed not only to nondrinkers but to regular beer consumers.
-Regular beer drinkers who enjoy the of beer and not the intoxicating aspect, like me, can guiltlessly enjoy a nonalcoholic beer, even during the workday.
+Regular beer drinkers who enjoy the taste of beer and not the intoxicating aspect, like me, can guiltlessly enjoy a nonalcoholic beer, even during the workday.
 Marketing campaigns have also focused on nonalcoholic beer being a lower calorie alternative since it doesn’t contain calorie-dense alcohol.

-It also doesn’t that the quality of nonalcoholic beer has significantly improved since its early days.
+It also doesn’t hurt that the quality of nonalcoholic beer has significantly improved since its early days.
 Nonalcoholic today is not the watery, overly sweet or one-note product that it was in the past.
 Many recent technological advances in production help nonalcoholic beer maintain fermentation characteristics derived from the malts, hops and yeast, thus providing a more balanced and pleasant product that tastes like “real” beer.The Conversation

 Clark Danderson, Assistant Professor of Hospitality Management and Director of Brewing Science and Operations, Auburn University